jtulach/codesnippet4javadoc/README.md

 sure **all code samples** were **correct**, **compilable** and printed with **pretty syntax** coloring.

+This is the documentation for version 0.80 or newer.
+Read elsewhere about using [older](docs/README-0.63.md) or the [oldest](docs/README-0.30.md) versions.

 ## How does it work?

 The Codesnippet Doclet introduces new tag `{@snippet }` that allows you to reference real code snippets in your project.
 Identify the snippets in your code and then reference them from a Javadoc: